-Details of the second phase of process design test work were announced on April 6, 2021.
-A new bulk sample was composited from mineralized material of the Ivana deposit, for use in more advanced stage studies.
-The program is evaluating the efficiency of the precipitation process for each of uranium and vanadium, the consumption of precipitation reagents, the precise chemistry and flow rate of each process stream, and the purity of the uranium oxide and the vanadium pentoxide products relative to market standards.
-The program is again being overseen by independent technical advisor Chuck Edwards, P.Eng.
+A new bulk sample was composited from mineralized material of the Ivana deposit for process recovery studies.
+This was used to evaluate the efficiency of the precipitation process for each of uranium and vanadium, the consumption of precipitation reagents, the precise chemistry and flow rate of each process stream, and the purity of the uranium oxide and the vanadium pentoxide products relative to market standards.
+The program was overseen by independent technical advisor Chuck Edwards, P.Eng.